Skip to main content

 • Asthma

-All WEINMANN ventilators offer the option of non-invasive ventilation (NIV): The WEINMANN NIV devices MEDUMAT Standard² and MEDUVENT Standard have the following ventilation modes as non-invasive forms of ventilation via a mask:
+All WEINMANN ventilators offer the option of NIV: Accordingly, the MEDUMAT Standard² and MEDUVENT Standard ventilators from WEINMANN offer the following forms of non-invasive ventilation:

 • CPAP (Continuous Positive Airway Pressure)